UK Car Costs – Buying and Owning a Car in the UK

 It is expensive but not too expensive and I thought it was well worth it for my circumstances.
 Hopefully this will help you decide whether you should buy a car in the UK.

-If you would like to learn more about driving in the UK and all the ins and outs of getting a UK licence, buying and selling a car in the UK and the main UK road rules you need to know you can check out our article on Driving in the UK: Advice for Aussies.
+If you would like to learn more about driving in the UK and all the ins and outs of getting a UK licence, buying and selling a car in the UK and the main UK road rules you need to know you can check out my article on Driving in the UK: Advice for Aussies.

 Leave a comment